uber/cadence/CONTRIBUTING.md

 * Database.
 The default setup of Cadence depends on Cassandra.
 Before running the Cadence or tests you must have `cassandra` dependency(or equivalent database in the below notes)

 ### 2. Setup Dependency
+NOTE: you may skip this section if you have installed the dependencies in any other ways, for example, using homebrew.

 Cadence's core data model can be running with different persistence storages, including Cassandra,MySQL and Postgres.
 Please refer to [persistence documentation](https://github.com/uber/cadence/blob/master/docs/persistence.md) if you want to learn more.
 Cadence's visibility data model can be running with either Cassandra/MySQL/Postgres database, or ElasticSearch+Kafka.
 The latter provides [advanced visibility feature](./docs/visibility-on-elasticsearch.md)